martinohanlon/quickdraw_python/README.rst

 |myanvil|

-You can save an animation the drawing being drawn using the ``animation`` property.
+You can save an animation of the drawing using the ``animation`` property.

 .. code-block:: python